Franco Burgersdijk: Accomplishments

 In 1625 new regulations were issued.
-Some ethics, physics and geography could be taught in the final year, and Burgersdijk was asked to elevate the medieval 'barbaric' Latin of Johannes de Sacrobosco De sphaera to humanistic standards by making 'astronomy' clear and easy to understand.
+Some ethics, physics, and geography could be taught in the final year, and Burgersdijk was asked to elevate the medieval 'barbaric' Latin of Johannes de Sacrobosco's De sphaera to humanistic standards by making 'astronomy' clear and easy to understand.
 This textbook, commissioned by the Dutch States, should not be taken as an illustration of Burgersdijk's conservatism.
 The aim was to familiarize the students with the "basics" of the subject, which, as stated in the introduction to the compendium, would have to be deepened at the university.
 In 1628, after the death of Jacchaeus, Burgersdijk exchanged moral philosophy for physics, but long before that he lectured on physics.
 In 1624 a first series of fifteen disputations dealing with the Aristotelian corpus of natural philosophy was held, and in 1627 the next series was organized.
 Although his orator Petrus Cunaeus noted that several friends of the deceased were astonished at this move, for "the moral philosophy transmitted from heaven to earth by Socrates is the most outstanding part of philosophy", he remarked Burgersdijk's humanistic ambition to that hidden in nature Truth, that a clear light may shine out of the darkness."
 He therefore clarified the Aristotelian philosophy taught "by public authority" in the schools and removed "its obscurities', which were later intensified "scholastic 'Commentators such as Thomas Aquinas and John Duns Scotus.'
-Hence Burgersdijk's key terms are method and system, with order being a necessary condition of a science.
+Thus, Burgersdijk's key terms are method and system, with order being a necessary condition of a science.

 Works

-Burgersdijkd was more known for his compendium on logic.
-He wrote the Institvtionvm logicarvm libri duo which emphasized order and method.
-He took inspiration from Aristotle, but also followed Petrus Ramus’ methods.
+Burgersdijk was well known for his compendium of logic.
+He wrote the Institutionum logicarum, in two books, which emphasized order and method.
+He took inspiration from Aristotle, but he also followed the methods of Petrus Ramus.

-Burgersdijkd's second compendium was of moral and political thought.
+Burgersdijk's second compendium was of moral and political thought.
 This compendium was also heavily influenced by Aristotle.